NASA-IMPACT/veda-config/docs/NETLIFY_CMS.md

 ![Highlighting workflow button](./media/example-workflow-label.png)

 ### Publish
+To publish the dataset you are working to the [staging Dashboard](https://visex.netlify.app/), you have two options.
+1. You can go directly to the github repo NASA-IMPACT/veda-config, merge the pull request (PR) created for your branch.
-you can merge the PR, or hit 'publish' button through the editor UI.
+2. Click the 'publish' button through the editor UI.

 We recommend using the first method since the current version of CMS still requires some manual edits.
+In the future, the Publish funcitonality through the configuration editor will be improved.

 ### Caveats

 Some manual edits to mdx file are needed after the file is generated through Netlify CMS.